Training and Raising a Dog in New Jersey

 When you train your dog what not to do, you are typically doing one of two things: either training a replacement or incompatible behavior or using an undesirable consequence.
 The former method works by replacing an undesirable behavior and preventing the behavior the trainer dislikes.
 For instance, if your dog jumps up to greet people often, you can correct this behavior by teaching the dog to stand or sit on the floor when its owner comes in through the door.
 Standing and sitting are not compatible, but they each prevent undesirable behavior from happening.
 With the undesirable consequence, this is essentially using negative consequences for behavior that isn’t compliant with what the trainer wants.
 This is similar to using negative reinforcement when training.

-When making the choice to buy our electric fence, NJ dog owners can feel secure knowing that their dog is becoming better-behaved while staying safe and having freedom.
+When making the choice to buy our wireless dog fence, NJ dog owners can feel secure knowing that their dog is becoming better-behaved while staying safe and having freedom.